acikgozb/acikgozb/README.md

 ### Projects 👨‍💻

 These are the ones I actively use and pay attention the most.
-Each one of them belongs to atleast one of the three groups below:
+Each one of them belongs to atleast one of the four groups below:
 * Automation
+* Networking
 * Learning
 * Proof of Concept (PoC)